V2grad/line-up/backend/docs/plan.md

 ## plan

 ### complete the project
-some function hasn't been implemented, like view Logs, viplist.
-Current goal is to complete all the coding
+Basic scripts is not totally complete. some function hasn't been implemented, like view Logs, viplist.
+Current goal is to complete all the coding.

 ### better role control